Updated: September 24, 2020

 Scalpers are the ultimate short term traders.
 They operate in even smaller time frames than day traders.
 They are frenetic traders who spend a large chunk of time glued to their chosen markets, making scalpers among the most dedicated traders.

-Capital: While scalpers don’t necessarily need a large amount of capital to begin trading, they will need a steady flow of money in order for them to take advantage of any opportunities that pop up in the marketplace.
+Capital: While scalpers don’t necessarily need a large amount of capital to begin trading, they will need a steady flow of money for them to take advantage of any opportunities that pop up in the marketplace.

-Target profits: Scalpers don’t rely on large trades for their profit, but rather small gains multiplied over a large amount of small trades.
+Target profits: Scalpers don’t rely on large trades for their profit, but rather small gains multiplied over a large number of small trades.
 Over time, these small gains add up to a substantial amount.
 Think of them being similar to business owners who sell products at a lower rate – with lower profits per item sold – but make up for it by the sheer amount of merchandise moved.

 2. Day Traders

 Day Traders live their trading lives one small chunk at a time.
-They’re they guys who aim for short term trades, usually for periods of less than 20 minutes.
+They’re the guys who aim for short term trades, usually for periods of less than 20 minutes.
 Since they trade in very short time frames, they tend to focus more on immediate trends than long term bias.

 Capital: Often (but not always), one of the reasons day traders trade the way they do is that they don’t have that much capital to absorb early losses.
 Thus, day traders can survive with a smaller capital base than other trader types.

 Target profits: Day traders don’t leave positions open for very long, so they are rather limited with their potential profits.
 These kinds of traders usually profit on volume rather than home runs, with profit usually below 100 pips per trade.

 Swing Traders hold trades for longer periods, usually up to a few days.
 These kinds of traders have the luxury of not constantly monitoring trades, with the flip side of requiring a bit more patience with the market.